 How many types of veneers are there?

-We have many different kinds of veneers, including: Zerconia, feldspar, Emax, and cut back veneers with Lucite reinforced porcelain.
-Each veneer is indicated for specific purpose to look great and function well.
+We have many different kinds of veneers, including Zirconia, feldspar, Emax, and cut back veneers with Lucite reinforced porcelain.
+Each veneer is indicated for a specific purpose to look great and function well.

 Dr. Mobasser or one of his professionals can sit down with you to figure out the exact right kind of veneer for your aesthetic needs and function, according to your bite, so they will last you a long time.
 When you come in the Celebrity Dentist’s practice, we’ll be happy to answer any questions you might have.
 We can walk you through the veneers process, which kinds of veneers are right for you, Emax Feldspar veneers vs. zirconia, and so many others.
 Dr. Mobasser considers it part of his job to educate the clients, regarding the pros and cons of each type of veneer, so we make sure that you have all of the information you need.